Standard BioTools introduces the Hyperion XTi Imaging System, breaks barriers to power significant advancement in spatial biology

-/EIN News/ -- SOUTH SAN FRANCISCO, Calif., April 17, 2023 (GLOBE NEWSWIRE) -- Standard BioTools Inc. (Nasdaq:LAB), driven by a bold purpose – Unleashing tools to accelerate breakthroughs in human health – today announced the launch of its newest imaging technology, the Hyperion XTi™ Imaging System, during the American Association for Cancer Research (AACR) meeting in Orlando.
-The new system is expected to cement the company’s position in the exciting emerging field of spatial biology.
+SOUTH SAN FRANCISCO, Calif., April 17, 2023 (GLOBE NEWSWIRE) -- Standard BioTools Inc. LAB, driven by a bold purpose – Unleashing tools to accelerate breakthroughs in human health – today announced the launch of its newest imaging technology, the Hyperion XTi™ Imaging System, during the American Association for Cancer Research (AACR) meeting in Orlando.
+The new system is expected to cement the company's position in the exciting emerging field of spatial biology.

 Purposefully designed for clinical research, this next-generation tissue imaging system accelerates the study of spatial biology by detecting single-cell data 5 times faster than previous iterations.
 With Hyperion™ XTi, researchers can now image up to 40 slides per day, processing larger numbers of samples in shorter periods of time.